biogylo/face-treater/README.md

 raw_pictures/potato-picture.png
 raw_pictures/banana.gif
 ```
-and their filenames must be declared inside a csv file with two
-or more columns, including at least "name" and "picture_filename".
-It will
-preserve any other columns you wish to add in the new dataframe.
+and their filenames must be declared inside a csv file with two or more columns, including at least the column "picture_filename", which by the way, should include the picture filename.
+It will preserve any other columns you wish to add in the new dataframe.

 **Filename:** raw_picture.csv